chapmajs/personal_site/_posts/2023-02-23-Pack-Cleaning.md

 {% linked_images :files => ['first_pack_mounted.jpg', 'cover_in_drive.jpg'], :alt_texts => ['First cleaned pack mounted in drive', 'Cover placed over pack in drive'] %}

 I don't remember who pressed the `LOAD` switch on the first one, but there was much anticipation as the lights dimmed slightly, the drive spun up, and finally, the `READY` lamp came on!
-No error lamp, no weird noises, no excessive vibration.
+No fault lamp, no weird noises, no excessive vibration.
 When Sark bought the PDP-11/23 Plus from Will, Will was kind enough to provide a known-good bootable RT-11 pack generated for the system.
 That was why we cleaned it first!
 It booted without issue:

 {% linked_image :file => 'rt11_running.jpg', :alt_text => 'RT-11 running from RL02 pack' %}